ai4pm/TL4HDR/README.md

-# Transfer learning for reducing health disparity arising from data inequality
+# Deep transfer learning for reducing health care disparities arising from biomedical data inequality

 This is the software package for implementing the methods and reproducing the results described in the manuscript [1].
 The main functions of the software package include: